Alexandre-COURBOIS/mynursery/README.md

                                                             Installation

 To build it you have to install wordpress in Htdocs if you are using XAMPP.
-On case you're using MAMP install it on Www as a usual installation in local.
+On case you're using MAMP install it on Www as a usual local installation.

 Set the installation of wordpress by using localhost, when wordpress is set, you have to clone the mynursery repo on github at this link https://github.com/Alexandre-COURBOIS/mynursery.git clone it into htdocs or WWW.